B.A. Anthropology, Portland State University, Oregon, 1972

 Selected Publications and Reports

-- In press: Andrews, T. J., V. Ybarra and L. LaVern Matthews; “For the Sake of our Children: Hispanic Immigrant and Migrant Families’ Use of Folk Healing and Biomedicine,” Medical Anthropology Quarterly:
+- Andrews, T. J., V. Ybarra and L. LaVern Matthews (2013); “For the Sake of our Children: Hispanic Immigrant and Migrant Families’ Use of Folk Healing and Biomedicine,” Medical Anthropology Quarterly: International Journal for the Analysis of Health Vol 27 (3): 385-423.

 - Andrews, T. J. and *J. Olney (Shellenberger) (2007); Potlatch and Pow Wow: Dynamics of Culture Through Lives Lived Dancing.
 The American Indian Culture and Research Journal, Vol. 31 (1): 63-108.